Britney Spears: 2019–2021: Conservatorship dispute, #FreeBritney, and abuse allegations

-A documentary about Spears's career and conservatorship, Framing Britney Spears, premiered on FX in February 2021.
+A documentary about Spears' career and conservatorship, Framing Britney Spears, premiered on FX in February 2021.
 Spears later revealed that she had seen parts of the documentary, stating that she felt humiliated by the perception of her that was presented and that she "cried for two weeks" following the initial broadcast.
-The following month, Ingham filed a petition to permanently replace Jamie with Montgomery as the conservator of Spears's person, citing a 2014 order that determined that Spears did not have the capacity to consent to medical treatment of any form.
+The following month, Ingham petitioned to permanently replace Jamie with Montgomery as Spears' conservator, citing a 2014 order that determined that she did not have the capacity to consent to any medical treatment.

-On June 22, 2021, shortly before Spears was set to speak to the court, The New York Times obtained confidential court documents stating that Spears had pushed for years to end her conservatorship.
+In June 2021, shortly before Spears was set to speak to the court, The New York Times obtained confidential court documents stating that Spears had pushed for years to end her conservatorship.
 Spears spoke to the court on June 23, calling the conservatorship "abusive".
 She said she had lied by "telling the whole world I'm OK and I'm happy", and that she was traumatized and angry.
 The court statement received widespread media coverage and generated over 1 million shares on Twitter, over 500,000 messages using the tag #FreeBritney, and more than 150,000 messages with a new hashtag referencing the court appearance, #BritneySpeaks.

-On July 1, Bessemer Trust asked the judge to allow them to withdraw from the conservatorship, saying that they had been misled and had entered into the arrangement on the understanding that the conservatorship was voluntary.
+On July 1, Bessemer Trust asked to withdraw from the conservatorship, saying that they had been misled and had entered into the arrangement on the understanding that the conservatorship was voluntary.
 The same day, senators Elizabeth Warren and Bob Casey Jr. called on federal agencies to increase oversight of the country's conservatorship systems.
-Spears's manager of 25 years, Larry Rudolph, resigned on July 6 due to her "intention to officially retire" and on that same day, it was reported that Ingham planned to file documents to the court asking to be dismissed.
-In a July 14 hearing, Judge Penny approved the resignations of Bessemer Trust and Ingham.
-The court also approved of Spears's request to hire attorney Mathew S. Rosengart to represent her.
+Five days later, Spears' manager Larry Rudolph resigned, citing her "intention to officially retire" and on that same day, it was reported that Ingham planned to file documents to the court asking to be dismissed.
+In a July 14 hearing, Penny approved the resignations of Bessemer Trust and Ingham.
+The court also approved of Spears' request to hire Mathew Rosengart as her attorney.
 Rosengart informed the court that he would be working to terminate the conservatorship.
 Later that day, Spears publicly endorsed the #FreeBritney movement for the first time, using the hashtag in a caption on an Instagram post.
-She mentioned feeling "blessed" after earning "real representation", referring to Judge Penny's decision to allow her to choose her own counsel.
+She mentioned feeling "blessed" after earning "real representation", referring to Penny's decision to allow her to choose her own counsel.